Velocet/iown-homecontrol/docs/firmware.md

 ## Overview

-Somfy/Overkiz is using the STM32 Standard Peripheral Library for everything STM32.
+The STM32 firmware is based on uC/OS II with a custom Somfy HAL and uses the official STM32 Standard Peripheral Library.

+Other firmware used by Overkiz is based on ContikiOS.

-Somfy uses mostly STM32F101RCT6 in Gateways, Remotes and Actuators.
+- Somfy uses mostly STM32F101RCT6 in Gateways, Remotes and Actuators.
-Velux uses mostly SiLabs EFR/EFM series.
+- Velux uses mostly SiLabs EFR/EFM series.
-Head over to the [Hardware](hardware.md) section where this information is collected.
+- Head over to the [Hardware](hardware.md) section where this information is collected.

-Overkiz Firmware Naming Scheme: `$usage-[$type]-$mcu-$datetime.$ext`
+- Somfy/Overkiz Firmware Naming Scheme: `$usage-[$type]-$mcu-$datetime.$ext`

 - $usage: rf protocol or usage
 - $type is optional and can be one of three: